ganovak/AcademicWebsite/content/authors/admin/_index.md

 ---

-Gabby Novak is an undergraduate researcher studying statistics and computer science with particular interest in applications to public health.
+Gabby Novak is an undergraduate researcher studying statistics and computer science.
+She is a skilled programmer with experience in R development.